-My strategy was often to wait until one song had passed in the four-song tanda.
-Waiting gave me more confidence and made me feel less like I was attacking them.
-I realize it feels better to let go of this need to feel desired in my experiment because my stronger need is to dance and feel empowered.
 My mood was much better because I was asking the men and choosing who I wanted to dance with rather than standing around hoping someone I wanted to dance with would ask me.
-I felt like a bubblier version of myself than the passive me who stands around waiting.
+I felt like a bubblier version of myself than the passive me who stands around waiting to be chosen.

 All of the other guys seemed quite fine with invitation.
-“Dale,” or “Dale si” is what most of them said.
+“Dale,” or “Dale si” was the usual response.

-I was planning to go to De Querusa but with all the hubbub of the New Year and the grand start of this project I am feeling too tired.
-I need to rest!
-I’ll stay in tonight to watch Outlander.
+I was planning to go to De Querusa but I was too tired.
 I’ll make up for it tomorrow by asking EXTRA men to dance.

 Milonga: Cheek to Cheek, an afternoon milonga